Seven8ight/Front-end-Projects/README.md

 URL for twelveth project is https://roadmap.sh/projects/restricted-textarea --> Typescript and tailwindcss new version.
 URL for thirteenth project is https://roadmap.sh/projects/accordion --> Vanilla js and scss, working offline.
 URL for fourteenth project is https://roadmap.sh/projects/age-calculator --> used browserify for use of require imports in module files
-URL for custom dropdown project is https://roadmap.sh/projects/custom-dropdown --> Vanilla js and scss, working offline.
+URL for fifteenth project is https://roadmap.sh/projects/flash-cards --> React.js with vite and scss for styling URL for custom dropdown project is https://roadmap.sh/projects/custom-dropdown --> Vanilla js and scss, working offline.